 Civil duty time off

-All employees may take civil duty time off to:
+All staff and student employees may take time off from work to:

 - Serve on jury duty

 - Serve as a trial witness

 Employees in regular contract covered, classified, and professional staff positions receive their regular pay while on civil duty time off.
 Employees in nonpermanent classified non-union positions, nonpermanent fixed-duration positions represented by SEIU 925 and fixed term professional staff project positions are also eligible for paid civil duty time off.

 You do not get paid civil duty time off for legal actions that you initiate or that name you as a defendant in a private legal action unrelated to your University employment.

 You may keep any compensation that you receive for fulfilling your civil duty, such as jury pay or travel expense reimbursement, unless your collective bargaining agreement states otherwise.